-Workflow When Using the AP V2 Driver with Third Party Software (examples: Starry Night, MaxImDL, Sequence Generator Pro, etc.)
+(examples: Starry Night, MaxImDL, Sequence Generator Pro, etc.)

-- 1. Be sure that you first install the current ASCOM Platform and AP V2 ASCOM driver.
-Having all software and drivers current is important in order to avoid connectivity issues. - a) ASCOM Platform 6.6SP2 or newer install first http://ascom-standards.org/index.htm.
+1. Be sure that you first install the current ASCOM Platform and AP V2 ASCOM driver.
+Having all software and drivers current is important in order to avoid connectivity issues.

 Click on the download button and install the full download.
 Once the download is complete you are done.
 There are no settings to make.
 See arrow.